A choreography & film by Daniel Navarro Lorenzo

 D A N C E

 This is a short film of approx 12min so I recommend you to sit down with a cup of tea, preferable with a big screen (tv/Mac/pc not phone) and high volume, disconnect from the outside world, Sign up and enjoy the film.
-Alternative way to watch by Youtube

 This project is unfunded so if you would like to make any DONATION to support my work, I would be super grateful.

-You can support my work via Paypal by Donation here
+You can support my work via Paypal by Donation here or like my film and subscribe to my Youtube Channel.

-Video Project #STATE 🏴 is the project i made during lockdown with my wish to connect people from around the world with my choreography, a fragile geography: STATE.
-Featuring and premiering the music by Adrian Blezien Pérez "la follia divina" and "La union hace la fuerza" plus 60 beautiful dancers from 25 different countries from USA to Singapore, from Hong Kong to UK, from Argentina to India and more connected by the dance and dancing “STATE”
+Video Project #STATE 🏴 is the project I made during lockdown with my wish to connect people from around the world with my choreography, a fragile geography: STATE.
+Featuring and premiering the music by Adrian Blezien Pérez "la follia divina" and "La unión hace la fuerza" plus 60 beautiful dancers from 25 different countries from USA to Singapore, from Hong Kong to UK, from Argentina to India and more connected by the dance and dancing “STATE”

 Italy 🇮🇹, Australia 🇦🇺, Scotland 🏴, Mexico 🇲🇽, Lithuania 🇱🇹, Chile 🇨🇱, USA 🇺🇸, Hong Kong 🇭🇰, Russia 🇷🇺, England 🏴, India 🇮🇳, Spain 🇪🇸, Singapore 🇸🇬, Canada 🇨🇦, Argentina 🇦🇷, Philippines 🇵🇭, Malta 🇲🇹, Sweden 🇸🇪, Norway 🇳🇴, Germany 🇩🇪, Israel 🇮🇱 , Czech Republic 🇨🇿 , France 🇫🇷, Wales 🏴, China 🇨🇳.